MDEGroup/MNB_SourceCode/README.md

     |--- MNB.py         This file contains the MNB code to predict topics, including the topic aggregation phase
     |--- crawler.py     It contains all teh utilities to mine Github repositories
     |--- guessLang.py   This module performs the language prediction
+    |--- main.py        It is used to run the tools
     |--- metrics.py     It contains all necessary scripts to compute the metrics
 ```